JackSmack1971/jubilant-eureka/test-results/features-design-system-imp-446c0-r-the-homepage-color-system/error-context.md

     - disabled all CSS animations
   - waiting for fonts to load...
   - fonts loaded
-  - Expected an image 1280px by 720px, received 1280px by 3353px.
-4160456 pixels (ratio 0.97 of all image pixels) are different.
+  - 2099 pixels (ratio 0.01 of all image pixels) are different.
   - waiting 100ms before taking screenshot
   - taking page screenshot
     - disabled all CSS animations
   - waiting for fonts to load...
   - fonts loaded
   - captured a stable screenshot
-  - Expected an image 1280px by 720px, received 1280px by 3353px.
-4160456 pixels (ratio 0.97 of all image pixels) are different.
+  - 2099 pixels (ratio 0.01 of all image pixels) are different.

-    at C:\Projects\Raw Alpha v2\static-site\tests\features\design-system-implementation\visual-regression.spec.js:8:24
+    at C:\Projects\Raw Alpha v2\static-site\tests\features\design-system-implementation\visual-regression.spec.cjs:8:24
 ```

 # Page snapshot